 F: I’m Firdaus, 27 years old, working as a travel consultant at a travel agency company.
 I’m also a tour guide and I’ve travelled since my university years.
 I studied Diploma in Tourism Management and Bachelor of Tourism Management at UUM Sintok, Kedah.
 I’ve travelled to more than 30 countries around the world.
 I spend most of the free time with my family, cycling, swimming and diving at islands.
 Occasionally, I get invitations to be a speaker at universities/colleges and share my experience with the students.

 T: Do you have some tips on travelling?
 And what have you learnt from the experiences?

 F: To be honest my preferred travelling style is DIY (Do It Yourself).
 It gives me the freedom to plan and make my own arrangement as I have been travelling ever since I was a toddler.
 I have a group of friends who are avid travellers and we will participate in travel talks and seminars to keep up with the latest travel trends.
 We would focus on starter pack on backpacking, the targeted place or destinations, overall budget, booking, and we usually will cover more than 30 countries in South East Asia.

 Travelling solo has taught me to be independent and patient.
-It is a journey to know myself as I’m continuously learning new skills and polishing my problem solving skills whenever I face a difficulty in life.
+It is a journey to know myself as I’m continuously learning new skills and polishing my problem-solving skills whenever I face difficulty in life.
 Hence, it is also taught me to make wise decisions and solutions and subsequently, being a good Muslim!

 T: What are the differences in travelling in your own country (hot weather) and other countries (cold weather)?